michele13/LFS/README.md

 Since this is my playground, I removed packages I don't use like desktop environments, Java, GTK+3, D-Bus, PulseAudio, polkit, GObject introspection, Linux-PAM and similar.
-I also removed instructons for additional documentation and examples installation, testing, debugging and all associated dependencies.
+I also removed instructions for additional documentation and examples installation, testing, debugging and all associated dependencies.

 This book is periodically generated at: http://igor-zivkovic.from.hr/BLFS/